Frequently Asked Questions

 Is there a cost for genetic testing?

 Genetic testing is covered for Ontario Health Insurance Plan (OHIP) insured individuals.
+Prior approval is required for patients with other health insurance such as military members and University Health Insurance Plan (UHIP).

 Will genetic testing have an impact on my insurance?